defenseunicorns/uds-package-dubbd/rke2/README.md

 ```

 ## Velero
 Velero is included by default.
 This requires that the cluster have access to an object storage provider (such as AWS S3, Minio, Nutanix or others).
-The default configuration, used in CI, assumes access to S3 but the Velero configuration can be overridden at deploy time by adjusting the `deploy-dubbd-values.yaml` (or appropriate filename for your environment).
+The default configuration used in CI deploys an instance of minio but the Velero configuration can be overridden at deploy time by adjusting the `deploy-dubbd-values.yaml` (or appropriate filename for your environment).

 An example of such an override shown below configures Velero for Nutanix provided object storage:
 > TODO - update this with the tested config